Showing posts with label Grow. Show all posts

 World Food Day was established by the Food and Agriculture Organization of the United Nations (FAO) in November 1979.
 FAO celebrates World Food Day each year on October 16th, the day on which the Organization was founded in 1945.

 The official World Food Day theme is announced by the Food and Agriculture Organization of the United Nations.
-The goal is to give focus to World Food Day observances and raise awareness and understanding of approaches to end hunger.
+The goal is to focus on World Food Day observances and raise awareness and understanding of approaches to ending hunger.

 Food is the essence of life and the bedrock of our cultures and communities.
 Preserving access to safe and nutritious food is and will continue to be an essential part of the response to, particularly for, poor and vulnerable communities.

-In a moment like this, it is more important than ever to recognize the need to support our food heroes - farmers and workers throughout the food system - who are making sure that food makes its way from farm to fork, even amid disruptions.
+In a moment like this, it is more important than ever to recognize the need to support our food heroes - farmers and workers throughout the food system - who ensure that food makes its way from farm to fork, even amid disruptions.

-Achieving food security for all is at the heart of FAO's efforts – to make sure people have regular access to enough high-quality food to lead active, healthy lives.
+Achieving food security for all is at the heart of FAO's efforts—making sure people have regular access to enough high-quality food to lead active, healthy lives.

 The three main goals are the eradication of hunger, food insecurity, and malnutrition; the elimination of poverty and the driving forward of economic and social progress for all; and, the sustainable management and utilization of natural resources, including land, water, air, climate and genetic resources for the benefit of present and future generations.